delprzemo/react-cheatsheet/README.md

 Routing
 =================
-Router will be described for react-router-dom library, which I can recommend.
+The Router will be described with react-router-dom library usage, which is often recommended.

 Install:
 ```
 npm install react-router-dom
 ```

-Sample for area where components matching to current url will be rendered:
+Sample presenting an area where components matching to current URL will be rendered:

 ```jsx
 <Router>